Learn About Sidmouth Lifeboat

 In 1972, the level of cover provided was greatly increased, following the purchase of a prototype 16 foot Atlantic Rigid Inflatable Boat (RIB) for running day time patrols and surf rescue.
 In the late 1970s, the level of cover was increased to include evenings and weekends and eventually, through the purchase of a pager system, to 24 hour cover.

-A few decades, boats and crew members later, and Sidmouth Lifeboat today is a 25-strong team of boat, shore and tractor crew, with more than 20 support team members, two boats, two tractors and one rescue ski.
+A few decades, boats and crew members later, and Sidmouth Lifeboat today is a 25-strong team of boat, shore and tractor crew, with more than 20 support team members, two boats, two tractors and a seasonal lifeguard service.
 Sidmouth Lifeboat remains a fully self-funded independent lifeboat and covers an area of approximately 150 square miles of sea between Axmouth and Budleigh Salterton.

 You can read more about the history of Sidmouth Lifeboat here: